Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

 - **Backend (Server):**

    - **API Layer:** The server exposes RESTful APIs to facilitate communication with the client.
-It will be responsible for handling requests like user authentication, card collection updates, story generation, and game state management.
+It will be responsible for handling requests like card collection updates, story generation, and game state management.
    - **Internal Backend interfaces:** The core of the backend, which handles the AI-generated story, card interactions and generation, and game logic (including user progress and boss battles).
    - **Database:** A relational database to persist game data, user accounts, card collections, game progress, and transaction history.
 - **External Services:**